revaturelabs/interviewquestions/Python/Python-Classes and Objects/Abstraction.md

 <details><summary> <b>Show Answer</b> </summary>

 > Abstract base class provides a way to declare methods without implementation, and these methods must be implemented by derived classes.
-It has an advantage of hiding unrelevant or complex implementation from user.
+It has an advantage of hiding irrelevant or complex implementation from user.
 We cannot create object for abstract base class in python.
 </details>

 ---